-The Tata Maharashtra Open (ATP Pune) is a hard court tennis tournament that is held annually in Pune, India.
+The Tata Maharashtra Open (ATP Pune) was a hard court tennis tournament that was held annually in Pune, India between 2011 and 2023.

-The tournament is at the ATP 250 level on the ATP Tour that attracts some of the top ATP players from around the world with some big names listed as previous winners including Pat Rafter, Carlos Moya, and Stan Wawrinka.
+The tournament was at the ATP 250 level on the ATP Tour which attracted some of the top ATP players from around the world with some big names listed as past winners including Pat Rafter, Carlos Moya, and Stan Wawrinka.

 Dates

-The 2024 Tata Maharashtra Open (ATP Pune) will take place from the 1st to the 7th of January 2024.
+The 2023 Tata Maharashtra Open (ATP Pune) took place from the 2nd to the 7th of January 2023.

-In 2024, the tournament will be held in the same week as the United Cup, the ASB Classic (WTA), the Canberra International, and the first week of the Adelaide International.
+In 2023, the tournament was held in the same week as the United Cup, the ASB Classic (WTA), the Canberra International, and the first week of the Adelaide International.

 Players